Transport in Sydney: Trams and light rail

 Sydney once had the Southern Hemisphere's largest tram network.
 Patronage peaked in 1945 at 405 million passenger journeys.
 The system was in place from 1861 until its winding down in the 1950s and closure in 1961.
 It had a maximum street mileage of 291 km (181 miles) in 1923.
 A short heritage tramway operated by the Sydney Tramway Museum has linked Loftus railway station and the Royal National Park since the 1990s.

 In 1997, the Inner West Light Rail line between Central and Pyrmont opened.
 The line was extended twice and is now 12.8 km long.
 The CBD and South East Light Rail, passing through Sydney's CBD from Circular Quay to Randwick and Kingsford opened in stages between December 2019 and April 2020.

 The Parramatta Light Rail runs from Westmead station to Carlingford via Parramatta, reusing part of the old single tracked Carlingford line.
-The line is due to open in 2024.
-A second line is proposed to branch from Camelia to Strathfield via Sydney Olympic Park.
+The line opened on December 20th, 2024.
+A second line is proposed to branch from Camelia to Carter Street, Lidcombe via Sydney Olympic Park.
 The Parramatta light rail lines will have no connection to the Inner West light rail or the CBD and South East light rail lines.

 Punctuality

-The punctuality of Sydney's rail network has been praised in the past, with a April 2017 news report noting that "the punctuality of intercity trains lags behind suburban trains".
+The punctuality of Sydney's rail network has been praised in the past, with an April 2017 news report noting that "the punctuality of intercity trains lags behind suburban trains".